joshuaeckroth/csci221-website/lecture/syllabus.markdown

 - Joshua Eckroth, [jeckroth@stetson.edu](mailto:jeckroth@stetson.edu)

-- Eliz Hall 214-9, 386-740-2519
+- Eliz Hall 214, 386-740-2519

-- Office hours: Mon: 1:30-2:30, Tue: 12-2, Thur: 1-2
+- Office hours: Mon/Wed 12-2:30

+## Text book

+There is no text book for this class.

 ## Grading

+- Attendance on work days (usually Fridays): 5%
-- Homeworks: 40% (7 of them)
+- Homeworks (7 of them): 30%

-- Group project 1: 10%
+- Group project: 10%
+- Proficiency exam 1: 2.5%

-- Group project 2: 20%
+- Proficiency exam 2: 2.5%

-- Midterm exam: 15%
+- Test 1: 15%

-- Final exam: 15% (Friday, May 1, 11am-1pm)
+- Test 2: 15%

-Homework may be turned in late, up to the day of the final exam.
-Late work is penalized.
-The maximum grade for late work is 60%.
+- Test 3 (Final exam): 20%

+Late work is penalized 20% for each day that it is late.
+Submissions more than 3 days late receive no credit.
+Tests cannot be made up unless a doctor's note is provided.

+## Proficiency exam dates

+- Proficiency exam 1: Wed Nov 2
+- Proficiency exam 2: Wed Nov 30

 ## Test dates

-- Midterm: Feb 26

-- Final exam: May 1, 11am-1pm

-See the [calendar](/lecture/calendar.html) for more dates.
+- Test 1: Fri Sep 30
+- Test 2: Fri Oct 28
+- Test 3 (Final exam): Wed Dec 14, 9a-11a

+## Group project

+- Deliverable 1: Mon Nov 7
+- Deliverable 2: Mon Nov 14
+- Deliverable 3: Mon Nov 21
+- Deliverable 4: Mon Nov 28
+- Deliverable 5: Mon Dec 5
+- Presentations: Wed Dec 7, Fri Dec 9

 ## Honor code

 I am strongly in agreement with the
 [Stetson University Honor Code](http://www.stetson.edu/other/honor-system/).
 Any form of cheating is not acceptable, will not be tolerated, and could lead to dismissal from the University.
-This includes plagiarism of any sort on quizzes, exams, or on projects.
-So please, do not cheat!

 ## Academic success center